-Each photograph was taken in the awareness that the film being exposed was a finite object?—?a roll or a plate.
-Film was a physical thing onto which an image was literally seared.
+In the pre digital era, each photograph was taken in the awareness that the film being exposed was a physical object onto which an image was literally being seared.

-All this to illustrate just how much photography has been transformed by digital technology, revolutionizing how we understand photography and, yes, changing what it means to be a photographer too.
+All this is to illustrate just how much photography has been transformed by digital technology, a change that has revolutionized how we understand photography and, yes, that has perhaps even changed what it means to be a photographer too.

 The stealth revolution

-In some ways it has been a stealth revolution because, if we set our wafer-thin camera phones to one side, digital cameras still look and behave in a beguilingly similar way to their analogue counterparts: aperture, shutter speed and sensitivity to light (ISO/ASA) are still the settings that determine how a photograph will look (in addition to composition, lighting and subject matter of course).
+In some ways it has been a stealth revolution.
+If we set our wafer-thin camera phones to one side, digital cameras still look and behave in a beguilingly similar way to their analogue counterparts: aperture, shutter speed and sensitivity to light (ISO/ASA) are still the settings that determine how a photograph will look (in addition to composition, lighting and subject matter, of course).

-While the form, principles and mechanics of the photographic process remain little changed, however, the essence of digital photography is so fundamentally different as to be but a distant relative of photography as it has been practiced for the past 170 years.
+If the form, principles and mechanics of the photographic process remain little changed, the essence of digital photography is so fundamentally different as to be but a distant relative of photography as it was practiced for some 170 years.

 The physical attributes of film helped spawn the popular adage ‘the camera never lies’, a saying that underpinned our understanding of photographs as faithful representations of the world around us.

 It was from this faith in the truthfulness of photography, and thanks to the miniaturization of cameras, that photojournalism was born.
 From the 1930s onwards, the photojournalist became an almost mythical visual messenger; ready to throw him or herself into peril in the sole pursuit of truth.
 Thanks to the courage of generations of photojournalists, we discovered what the true horror of war and suffering look like.

 We trusted photographs.